Elk Roast with Lentils

 7)set your roast on top of the lentils and then place the chard tomatoes on top of roast the acidity from the tomatoes will help break down the meat

-8)set crock to an 8 hour cook time on low
+8)set crock pot to an 8 hour cook time on low

 9) check the roast about 6 hours in if its falling apart then remove from the lentils and pull off the bacon . on a separate plate pull the meat apart until it is in fine strands easy to eat.
-I typically taste it here to see if it needs slat and slat to taste.
+I typically taste it here to see if it needs salt and salt to taste.

-10) add the baby spinach to the lentils and fold in the meat let cooks for another 15mins or so the spinach wilts to tender but not changes color.
+10) add the baby spinach to the lentils and fold in the meat and let it cook for another 10mins or so the spinach wilts to tender but not changes color.

 Serve with some more fresh rosemary and Parmesan cheese sprinkled over the top.
 You can also make this same recipe with beef (as depicted in the photos)I just don’t included the bacon the beef has enough fat on its own.